 A Student Guide to the Title IX Changes

-After months of delay, the Biden administration’s official revisions to Title IX statute has gone into effect in 24 states across the country, including Pennsylvania.
+After months of delay, President Joe Biden administration’s official revisions to Title IX statute has gone into effect in 24 states across the country, including Pennsylvania.

 Title IX, a set of amendments laid out by the U.S. Department of Education (DOE), was first introduced in 1972.
 It’s purpose is relatively simple: to protect any student attending a school funded in part or in whole by the government from gender-based discrimination.